rahulshettyv/TaskLock/README.md

 ### Example Usage

 ```
-from tasklock import RedisLock # Import other types of Locks as required
+from task_lock import RedisLock # Import other types of Locks as required

 lock = RedisLock(lock_timeout=10)